bcgov/mds/services/permits/README.md

 _Index document_
 `POST http://localhost:8004/haystack/file-upload`

 This takes in a PDF file and run it through the `indexing` pipeline defined in `app/app.py`.
+Note: This can take a while depending on your specs.

 _Query_
 `POST http://localhost:8004/haystack/query`